-Navigating coverage has been added to your bookmarks.
+Navigating coverage has been saved

 The shopper for health plans is increasingly becoming the individual consumer rather than organizations.
 How can health plans and exchanges help consumers effectively navigate the complex set of variables they need to weigh to make an informed choice?